 Trending New Mexico News:

-July execution of Dallas real estate agent's killer halted
+Execution of Dallas-area real estate agent's killer reset